 How will the day unfold during your session?

 The following is my rundown on how the day should go for the session – I am very particular and this is only because I know what works and what doesn’t so please follow these as best you can!
 It may seem like a lot to ask but I only say this for YOUR benefit – so YOU get the images you want!
 Sessions typically start around 10-11:00am.
-I try to use natural light in my photos as much as possible, because babies often have jaundice making them yellow or in high elevation Colorado, are very pink.
-My studio is full of big bright windows and I use a series of different colored bulbs in my light boxes to counteract skin tones.
+I try to use natural light in my photos as much as possible, because babies often have jaundice making them yellow or in higher elevation places like Colorado, they are very pink.
+In Florida, outdoor beach sessions are great, because the natural light evens out baby’s tone.
 If the session is in your home, when I arrive I will probably want to look around the home to find the best spot to set up.

 2 hours before the session please remove all clothing that can leave marks (socks, loosen diaper, nothing with elastic around wrists/ankles that can leave marks.)
 I do pretty much all of my sessions with babies in their birthday suits.